Common Reasons Why Your Coffee Maker is Brewing Weak Coffee

 By paying attention to the amount of coffee to water and finding the right mix, you can make sure your coffee is strong and tastes great.
 Don’t be afraid to try different things and make changes until you get the perfect beer for your tastes.

-4. Brewing at the Wrong Temperature
+4. Brewing at the wrong temperature

 Your coffee maker’s boiling temperature has a big effect on how the coffee is extracted and how strong it ends up being.
 If your coffee is always weak, the temperature at which it is brewed might not be right.